open5e/open5e/source/monsters/tome-of-beasts/V/vesiculosa.rst

-any creature (other than undead and constructs) that drink it regain 1d4 hit points and recover from 1 level of exhaustion, but must succeed on a DC 15 Constitution saving throw against poison or fall unconscious for 1 minute.
+any creature (other than undead and constructs) that drink it regain 1d4 hit points and recover from 1 level of :ref:`srd:exhaustion`, but must succeed on a DC 15 Constitution saving throw against poison or fall :ref:`srd:unconscious` for 1 minute.
 If the saving throw fails by 5 or more, the creature is unconscious for 1 hour.
 An unconscious creature wakes up if it takes damage or if another creature